corysolovewicz/python-http-server/README.md

 `python3 https_images_server.py 0.0.0.0 443 "/etc/letsencrypt/live/example.com/fullchain.pem" "/etc/letsencrypt/live/example.com/privkey.pem"
 `

-### test that the server is running by going to
+### Test that the server is running by going to:
 `https://example.com/image/IMG_1234.png`

-### You should be able to the output from std output
+### You should be able to see confirm with the output from stdout that it's working
 ```
 [IP ADDRESS] - - [13/Mar/2023 11:58:44] "GET /image/IMG_1234.png HTTP/1.1" 200 -
 INFO:root:GET request,